sandoche/Darkmode.js/README.md

 - https://www.sandoche.com (with custom label)

 ## Wordpress plugins
-If you are using Wordpress you may want have a look to these plugins based on Darkmode.js:
+If you are using Wordpress you may want to have a look at these plugins based on Darkmode.js:
 - https://wordpress.org/plugins/blackout-darkmode-widget/
 - https://wordpress.org/plugins/darkmode/

 ## 📖 How to use
-Darkmode.js is very easy to use, just copy paste the following code or use the npm package.
+Darkmode.js is very easy to use, just copy-paste the following code or use the npm package.

 ### 🚀 Easy way (using the JSDelivr CDN)
 Just add this code to your HTML page: